Application apply summer program Foresight Prep @ Oberlin College application information, how to apply, requirements, deadline

 While the program seeks students with a responsible record of academic persistence, its highest priority is identifying students who exhibit the capacity to think critically about pressing social and environmental challenges, the passion to address them, and the desire to develop their own skills in order to more effectively solve problems and create change.

-While applications are read with a critical eye, Foresight Prep students are often a self-selective group, drawn to the course by their desire to create positive change.
+Though applications are read with a critical eye, Foresight Prep students are often a self-selective group, drawn to the course by their desire to create positive change.
 The final cohort of students is assembled with consideration of experiential, geographic, racial and economic diversity.

 Many application-related questions are included in our FAQ.